-Your lips may be swollen, sensitive and bruised.
-Swelling usually goes away after 24 to 48 hours, but it may take up to a week.
+Your lips may be swollen, sensitive, and bruised.
+The swelling usually goes away after 24 to 48 hours, but it may take up to a week.

 Lip fillers are very safe when performed by an experienced healthcare provider.
 The lip filler procedure is also safe — there’s a low risk of complications or side effects.